ALEXANDER CAMERON AND CATHERINE MCCALLUM

 CATHERINE MACCALLUM

 ALEXANDER CAMERON, the son of John Cameron, was born in 1797 in Strontian, Argyllshire, Scotland.
 He married Catherine MacCallum 9 December 1813 in Kilmelford, Argyllshire.
 John worked as a servant in Fernoch.
-Catherine was christened 15 June 1794 in Kilbrandon, Argyllshire, the daughter of John MacCallum and Jean MacLean.
+Catherine was born about 1795 in Kilbrandon, Argyllshire, the daughter of Malcolm MacCallum and Anne Maxwell.
 Alexander and Catherine had the following children:

 1. John, christened 5 November 1814 in Kilmelford; died January 1819 in Kilmelford.